elliekim312/ReactJS_ToDoList_byForm/README.md

 ### `npm start`

-This application is a my first ReactJs project.
+This application is a my first ReactJs project in December 2019.

 It contains
 - Create to do list
 - Check a done item
-- Delete a item
+- Delete an item